3 Expert Weldment Techniques for Sheet Metal Fabrication (Updated for 2025)

-Welding is one of the oldest fabrication methods in the history of humankind.
+Welding is one of the oldest fabrication methods in human history.
 As far back as the Bronze Age, humans have been assembling smaller parts and fusing them together to create larger pieces.
 Even blacksmithing was an early form of welding.

 Today, welding is a common manufacturing process that produces parts for cars, aircraft, houses, buildings, engines, high-pressure vessels, and more.
-The old spark-to-metal application may seem archaic to some folks, but as the popular saying goes, “A good welder can weld anything from the crack of dawn to a broken heart.”
+The old spark-to-metal application may seem archaic, but as the saying goes, “A good welder can weld anything from the crack of dawn to a broken heart.”

 At Approved Sheet Metal, we specialize in various weldment techniques and leverage best practices to meet the specifications of every project we take on.